 The fair value of customers' deposits is based on the discounted value of future cash flows using the applicable rates for similar types of loans and receivables as of reporting date.
-The discount rates used range from 3.0% to 4.0% in 2016 and 2015.
+The discount rates used range from 3.0% to 4.7% in 2017 and 2.5% to 4.7% in 2016.